Cello Concerto (Elgar): History

+Elgar is not known to have begun work on the concerto until 1919.
+In 1900 the cellist of the Brodsky Quartet, Carl Fuchs, had obtained the composer's agreement to write something for the cello one day.
+Fuchs and his friend the cellist Paul Grümmer later reminded Elgar of this.
+The composer's biographer Jerrold Northrop Moore speculates that Elgar may have recalled the promise when planning a new concerto in 1919.

-The concerto was composed during the summer of 1919 at Elgar's secluded cottage "Brinkwells" near Fittleworth, Sussex, where during previous years he had heard the sound of the artillery of World War I rumbling across the Channel at night from France.
-In 1918, Elgar underwent an operation in London to have an infected tonsil removed, a dangerous operation for a 61-year-old man.
-After regaining consciousness from sedation, he asked for pencil and paper, and wrote down the melody that would become the first theme in the concerto.
-He and his wife soon retired to the cottage in an attempt to recover from their health problems.
-In 1918, Elgar composed three chamber works, which his wife noted were already noticeably different from his previous compositions, and after their premieres in the spring of 1919, he began realising his idea of a cello concerto.
+In 1918 Elgar underwent an operation in London to have an infected tonsil removed.
+The night after his return from hospital to his London house he wrote down the melody that would become the first theme of the concerto.
+He and his wife soon retired to their secluded country cottage "Brinkwells" near Fittleworth, Sussex.
+During 1918 Elgar composed three chamber works there which his wife commented were noticeably different in style and character from his previous compositions.
+After their premieres in the spring of 1919, he began realising his idea of a cello concerto.
+The work is dedicated to Sidney Colvin and his wife, friends of Elgar.

 The concerto had a disastrous premiere, at the opening concert of the London Symphony Orchestra's 1919–20 season on 27 October 1919.
 Apart from the concerto, which the composer conducted, the rest of the programme was conducted by Albert Coates, who overran his rehearsal time at the expense of Elgar's.
 Lady Elgar wrote, "that brutal selfish ill-mannered bounder ... that brute Coates went on rehearsing."
 The critic of The Observer, Ernest Newman, wrote, "There have been rumours about during the week of inadequate rehearsal.
 Whatever the explanation, the sad fact remains that never, in all probability, has so great an orchestra made so lamentable an exhibition of itself. ...
 The work itself is lovely stuff, very simple – that pregnant simplicity that has come upon Elgar's music in the last couple of years – but with a profound wisdom and beauty underlying its simplicity."
 Elgar attached no blame to his soloist, Felix Salmond, who played for him again later.
 Elgar said that if it had not been for Salmond's diligent work in preparing the piece, he would have withdrawn it from the concert entirely.

-In contrast with the First Symphony, which received a hundred performances worldwide in just over a year from its premiere, the Cello Concerto did not have a second performance in London for more than a year.

-In the Australian Broadcasting Corporation listener poll in 2011, the concerto was rated as the best classical piece written in the 20th century.